RPOstrava/ci-cd-pipelines/README.md

 ci-cd-pipelines
 Continuous Integration/Continuous Deployment pipeline for Kubernetes using a tool like GitHub Actions, Jenkins or ArgoCD

 Prepare a basic Docker image for the application, e.g. a simple Nginx server.
 Kubernetes deployment manifests.
-Deploy on AWS (e.g. EKS or Lightsail).
+Deploy on Azure (e.g. EKS or Lightsail).
 Share YAML manifests, CI/CD configurations, and a sample workflow on GitHub.

 Project Goal: Create a simple Docker image (Nginx).
-Deploy the application to a Kubernetes cluster (Minikube or AWS EKS).
+Deploy the application to a Kubernetes cluster.
 Set up a CI/CD pipeline (using GitHub Actions) for automatic deployment when code changes occur.

 Environment preparation